WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Getting Started

-This code-along guides students in building a React application using `create-react-app`.
-The estimated class time to complete the code-along is six hours.
+This code-along guides students through building a React application using `create-react-app`.
+The estimated class time required to complete the code-along is six hours.

 You can have students start the project in GitHub instead of locally to show an alternative way of getting a project up and running.
 If you do this, you can start the code-along like so:

 - Create a repo on GitHub called `idea-board`.
 Make sure to include a `README` file.

-- After creating the repo, clone it locally into your "class-exercises" folder.
+- After creating the repo, clone it locally into your `class-exercises` folder.

 ## Integrate `create-react-app`